jdoleary/Spellmasons/docs/TasksCurrent.md

     - warnings: out of stamina, no target, out of range (see breath of the wild)
 - cast line should connect to the feet not your center
 - make use of sfx: player damage, priest attack, vampire-attack

-# Bugs
-- Permanently fix liquid
-- chain through pickups?
-- Bug: Should sync portals when syncing units if all enemies are dead
-    - I think just sending pickups to sync would work here
-- weird liquid : 0.5211362200270263
-## Tasks
 - add shadow to potion pickups
 - Feature: perks
 - Feature: "Soul bind" - bound units share applied effects